Updated December 2018

-Iceland Travel Tips Blog – How to Plan a trip to the Blue Lagoon
+7. Iceland Sightseeing: How to Plan a trip to the Blue Lagoon

 One of the nicest ways to end your Iceland trip – and an Iceland Must See – is with a visit to the famous blue lagoon.
 I have a dedicated post on how to have the best experience at the blue lagoon.

 There are a couple of options when it comes to visiting the Blue Lagoon on your way out of Iceland.
 The first is get a transfer from Reykjavik to the Blue Lagoon on the day of your flight.
 Once you arrive at the Blue Lagoon there is a big storage area for suitcases (it is literally in the car park).
 You can then go and visit the Blue Lagoon and shower after and take another transfer bus to the airport.
 It is about 30 minutes Reykjavik to the blue lagoon and then about 25 minutes from the blue lagoon to the airport.

 We had a morning flight so we arrived at the blue lagoon at midday the day before.
 We had lunch there and then spent the afternoon enjoying the lagoon.
 The Northern Lights Inn is 1km from the Blue Lagoon.
 They run a shuttle bus every hour between the Blue Lagoon and the hotel which we used.
 They also run a free shuttle to the airport which is about 25 minutes away.
 We stayed the night there and had a lovely meal – see my full review on the Northern Lights Inn – and then had an easy trip to the airport the next morning.

 Another great uniquely Icelandic experience is to go Inside the Volcano Iceland – Check Out My Post Here